mehmetyucelsaritas/MLOps_Project/reports/README.md

 Another major challenge was **initializing and configuring cloud services**.
 Setting up the cloud environment required careful handling of permissions, service accounts, networking rules, and billing constraints.
 This process was time-consuming.
 I overcame this challenge through incremental setup, extensive use of logging, and frequent validation of each service component before moving on to the next step.

 The most challenging part of the project, however, was **building Docker images and deploying them to the cloud**, particularly because the project relies on large language models.
 Even the smallest LLMs used in the project were in the range of 2–4 GB, which significantly complicated containerization.
 Docker build times were long, image sizes were large, and deployments frequently failed due to memory limits, timeout issues, or storage constraints.
-To overcome this, I experimented with different base images, optimized Docker layers, removed unnecessary dependencies, and carefully managed model loading strategies.
+To overcome this, I experimented with different base images, removed unnecessary dependencies, and carefully managed model loading strategies.
 I also iteratively tested builds locally before pushing them to the cloud to reduce failure cycles.

 ### Question 31